MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 ### Service and Portal / PAM

 It is recommended for the Service & Portal that you keep the default 30 days system resource retention configuration.
 This tells the service when it will delete,  not only request data but also any object that needs to be cleared from the system.
 Once the process occurs, all data linked to this object is deleted this includes all SSPR registration data.
 This plays into the object deletion configuration above.
-THere is one table where MIM store the guid of the objects.
-To reduce the overall size of the table in build 4.4.1459 we added a process called FIM_DeleteExpiredSystemObjectsJob details on this process can be found [here](https://support.microsoft.com/en-us/help/4012498/hotfix-rollup-package-build-4-4-1459-0-is-available-for-microsoft-iden).
+There is one table where MIM store the guid of the objects.
+To reduce the overall size of the table, in build 4.4.1459 we added a process called FIM_DeleteExpiredSystemObjectsJob; details on this process can be found [here](https://support.microsoft.com/en-us/help/4012498/hotfix-rollup-package-build-4-4-1459-0-is-available-for-microsoft-iden).

 ![Screenshot showing the System Resource Retention Configuration screen.](media/mim-privacy-compliance/mim-privacy-compliance-srrc.PNG)

 ### BHOLD

-Bhold like most systems connected to the synchronization service can be configured to delete once the source object like HR is removed.
+BHOLD like most systems connected to the synchronization service can be configured to delete once the source object like HR is removed.
 This is configured on the management agent. and controlled by the Object Deletion rules as described under the synchronizations service features.

 Another option is to remove the user object right from the BHOLD Core User interface.
 Depending on setup this could work fine but note provisioning logic could re-create this user if not deleted at the source.
 ![Screenshot showing the BHOLD Core User interface.](media/mim-privacy-compliance/mim-privacy-compliance-bholdr.PNG)